mysociety/fixmystreet/running/users.md

 Users are not automatically notified that they have been banned.

+### How you know when a user is misbehaving

+The default behaviour of FixMyStreet is **not** to moderate reports before they are displayed (although at least one cobrand does support this).
+Instead, every report displayed on the FixMyStreet site has a "report abuse" link, so anyone can notify you if inappropriate content has been posted.
+You can hide a report (go to `/admin/reports` to find it, and mark it as hidden) and optionally flag or ban its creator.
+On some installations, staff users can hide reports themselves.
+Hiding a report usually occurs *after* it's already been sent to the body responsible (you're simply hiding it from view on the FixMyStreet website).

 ## Staff user accounts (associated with a body)

 You can mark any FixMyStreet user as belonging to a body.
 This marks them as a "staff user" for that body.
-Staff users have extra privileges:
+Staff users have extra privileges *which only apply to problem reports under the jurisdiction of the body to which the use belongs*:

-* when updating an existing report, most users can only change its status to *Fixed* (or, sometimes, *Open*).
+* When updating an existing report, most users can only change its status to *Fixed* (or, sometimes, *Open*).
 But staff users can choose from a range of statuses, for example, *Investigating*, *In progress*, and so on.
-Note that this only applies to problems under the jurisdiction of the body to which the user belongs.

-* staff users can access the dashboard (at `/dashboard`) which shows summary statistics for the body to which they belong.
+* Staff users can access the dashboard (at `/dashboard`) which shows summary statistics for the body to which they belong.

+* Staff users can hide abusive reports from public view.

 To set (or revoke) staff user status, choose **Users** in the admin, and enter the email or name.
 (It's also possible to access a user via the reports they